 In Win Bigly (2017) Scott Adams chronicles the 2016 US election and analyzes how Donal Trump, a master persuader in his own words, maneuvered and manipulated the media to win the election.

-Scott Adams makes a few claims of being apolitical, but it doesn’t feel so.
+Scott Adams claims of being apolitical, but it doesn’t feel so.

 It feels like he’s awestruck by Trump, which is not uncommon in the presence of successful grandiose narcissists and Machiavellians.